We need to have a chat about cryptocurrency tokens.

 3. Smart contractify the things, and actually solve a problem

 Am I going to outline a smart securitisation in this blogpost, end-to-end?
-No, because I have a couple of things I’d like to do other than write in the next two months (in case you’re wondering though, we have thought through these matters and the smart contracts needed to implement them in some detail while we were in Stealth Mode in 2014).
+No, because I have a couple of things I’d like to do other than write in the next two months (in case you’re wondering though, we have thought through these matters and the smart contracts needed to implement them in some detail while we were in Stealth Mode).

 What I will do, however, is provide a very high-level, 30,000 foot view of why this most fundamental mainstream financial transaction won’t work on a token-driven blockchain - but will work on a purely smart contract-driven one such as ErisDB.